MojoAuth/mojoauth-docs/content/howto/integrate-mailazy/index.md

 </div>
 <br/> -->

-> Upon configuration, MojoAuth will start sending white-labeled transactional emails using Mailazy with the given From Name and Email Address.
+> Upon configuration, you just need to enable your integration and MojoAuth will start sending white-labeled transactional emails using Mailazy with the given From Name and Email Address.

 You can view your added integration under Configured Integrations.
+Don't forget to enable your integration after you have configured it.

 <div style="text-align:center">
   <img src="/images/configured.png" alt="MojoAuth" />